 On Friday, Mandy and I had put this altercation behind us, and we walked into Potions discussing Apparition, which was to begin tomorrow, but had to abandon this lively discussion when, in class, we were given the difficult task of inventing an antidote for a blended poison.

 After flipping through the pages of Advanced Potion-Making twice without seeing anything useful, I began glancing around at what others were doing to get ideas.
-Behind me off to the right was the table where the Marauders usually sat.
+Behind me off to the right was the table where the Gryffindor boys usually sat.
 Remus was not there, but the other three looked very tired and ill, and were covered in scratches again.
 Sirius had a gash on his face but he seemed unconcerned, the same usual haughty expression on his face as if nothing was out of the ordinary.
 But when he saw me looking, he glared at me and then looked away.